davegill/wrf-coop/README_user.md

 CMD ["/bin/tcsh"]
 ```

 What needs to be modified in both files is the location of the WRF repository to test.
-Look the section (in both files) that has:
+Look for the section (in both files) that has:
 ```
 RUN git clone _FORK_/_REPO_.git WRF \
   && cd WRF \